-- O Knowledge of Parenting and Child Development and - Social and Emotional Competence of Children are supported when parents recognize how their child understands relationships with his important people and work to help their child feel connected to the away parent.
+Knowledge of Parenting and Child Development and

+Social and Emotional Competence of Children are supported when parents recognize how their child understands relationships with his important people and work to help their child feel connected to the away parent.

-A series of Family Pages on Parental Absence in Military Family Life have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
+A series of Family Pages on Parental Absence have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
 These include the following:

+- Focus on You: Looking Back and Moving Ahead with Your Child

-- Parental Absence from a Child's Point of View
+- When a Parent is Away & When a Parent Returns from a Child's Point of View

 - Big Feelings for You

 - Big Feelings for Your Child

 - Saying Goodbye

 - Keeping Relationships Strong

 - Reuniting

-- Focus on You: Looking Back and Moving Ahead with Your Child

-- Practical Applications for Families: Figuring It Out Together